fourTheorem/workshops/cat-detector/step2-setup/README.md

 cd container
 run.bat
 ```

-This will run the container and give you a command prompt inside the container.
+This will run the container - it will take around 10 seconds to start up - and give you a command prompt _INSIDE_ the container.
 You should see output similar to the following:

 ```sh
 .